InfiniteAICreations/awesome-llm-projects/README.md

 ### 🕸️ Search Engine
 Including search engine, web browser:
-- [Phind](https://www.phind.com/): Get answers to complex questions with Phind's AI answer engine.
+- [Phind](https://www.phind.com/): [web browser](https://www.phind.com/), to generate answers based on web search results and LLMs, also to provide customizable functionality for adjusting the weighting of search result sources
 - [Devv](https://devv.ai/): The next generation AI search engine for developers.
 Solve your programming problems in seconds.
 - [Perplexity](https://www.perplexity.ai/): Perplexity AI unlocks the power of knowledge with information discovery and sharing.
 - [Arc](https://arc.net/): Effortlessly organize everything you do online — work, study, hobbies — all in one window with Spaces and Profiles.